 Appearance

-Although the smallest known species of Sea Cucumbers are only 0.12 in long, and the biggest may grow to a height of 10 ft, Sea Cucumbers are normally 4-12 in in length.
 The lack of limbs distinguishes it from many other echinoderms, including starfish, and its body can range from virtually spherical to worm-like.

 Diet

 These particles are broken down by the Sea Cucumber into even smaller fragments, which are then fed to bacteria and returned to the ocean ecosystem.
 Similar tasks are carried out by earthworms in inland settings.
-Sea Cucumbers will adapt their tentacles appropriately to their food source in order to maximize the efficiency of the gathering process.
-In a year, a single Sea Cucumber will swallow about 100 lbs of sediments, which will end up as a finer byproduct.

 Reproduction

 The majority of sea cucumbers reproduce by dispersing sperm and eggs into the water of the ocean.
 A single organism may create thousands of gametes, depending on the circumstances.
-Although most species of sea cucumbers are dioecious and have separate male and female individuals, there are few that are protandric.
+Although most species of sea cucumbers are dioecious and have separate male and female individuals, few are protandric.
 The animal’s top side, near the tentacles, has an opening for the reproductive system, which consists of a single gonad made up of a group of tubules that drain into a single duct.

 As the larva matures, it assumes a barrel-shaped body and swims by means of a long band of cilia wrapped around its body.
-The tentacles of the sea cucumber first develop in the last larval stage.
-Usually, before the typical tube feet, the tentacles are the first adult traits to emerge.

 Threats

-As a form of defense, some Sea Cucumbers mutilate their own limbs.
+As a form of defense, some Sea Cucumbers mutilate their limbs.
 They tense up ferociously, launching some of their internal organs from their anus.
 The lost body components regenerate fast.
-When agitated, Sea Cucumbers occasionally reveal skeletal hook-like characteristics that make them more difficult for predators to consume.

-Facts about the Sea Cucumber
+7 More Facts About the Sea Cucumber

-- Sea Cucumbers are able to eject their organs.
+- Sea Cucumbers can eject their organs.

 FAQs